 Short-acting sedatives (sleeping pills Prescription sleep aids The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more ) may help people fall asleep at the appropriate local time after eastward travel.
 However, sedatives may have side effects, such as daytime drowsiness, amnesia, and nighttime insomnia.
 Long-acting sedatives, such as diazepam, can cause confusion and falls in older people and should be avoided.

 The hormone melatonin Melatonin Melatonin, a hormone produced by the pineal gland (located in the middle of the brain), regulates the sleep-wake cycle.
-Melatonin used in supplements is derived from animals but most is produced... read more regulates the sleep-wake cycle.
+Melatonin used in supplements can be derived from animals, but most is... read more regulates the sleep-wake cycle.
 Some doctors have recommended using melatonin supplements after eastward travel to reset the body’s internal clock for sleep.
 Although some travelers report melatonin is beneficial, its effectiveness and safety have not been thoroughly proved.

 Dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more while flying is common because of the low humidity in airplanes.
 Dehydration tends to affect older people and people who have certain medical conditions, such as diabetes, or who take drugs used to increase sodium and water excretion in the urine (diuretics).
 The main symptoms are light-headedness, drowsiness, confusion, often thirst and dry mouth, and, occasionally, fainting.